greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 -   **SET/DROP DEFAULT** — Sets or removes the default value for a column.
 Default values only apply in subsequent `INSERT` or `UPDATE` commands; they do not cause rows already in the table to change.
 -   **SET/DROP NOT NULL** — Changes whether a column is marked to allow null values or to reject null values.
 You can only use `SET NOT NULL` when the column contains no null values.
+-   **ADD/SET GENERATED, DROP IDENTITY** - These forms change whether a column is an identity column or change the generation attribute of an existing identity column.
+See [CREATE TABLE](CREATE_TABLE.html) for details.
+    If `DROP IDENTITY IF EXISTS` is specified and the column is not an identity column, no error is thrown.
+In this case Greenplum Database issues a notice instead.
+- **SET sequence\_option, RESTART** - These forms alter the sequence that underlies an existing identity column. sequence_option is an option supported by [ALTER SEQUENCE](ALTER_SEQUENCE.html) such as `INCREMENT BY`.
 -   **SET STATISTICS** — Sets the per-column statistics-gathering target for subsequent `ANALYZE` operations.
 The target can be set in the range 0 to 10000, or set to -1 to revert to using the system default statistics target \(`default_statistics_target`\).
 When set to 0, no statistics are collected.
 -   **SET \( attribute\_option = value \[, ... \]\)**